P-Pole/P-Pole/README.md

 ## 📚 I’m currently learning

-- More about Cloud Computing, Microservices, time complexity and efficiency of algorithms.
+- More about Cloud Computing, Microservices, time complexity and efficiency of algorithms 💪

 ## 🌱 My Projects